MicrosoftDocs/bot-docs/articles/language-generation/bot-builder-use-lg-templates.md

 A [conditional response template](../file-format/bot-builder-lg-file-format.md#conditional-response-template) lets you author content that's selected based on a condition.
 All conditions are expressed using [adaptive expressions](../v4sdk/bot-builder-concept-adaptive-expressions.md).

-The `# PromptForMissingInformation` template in **BookingDialog.LG** is an example of an [if-else template](../file-format/bot-builder-lg-file-format.md#conditional-response-template).
+The `# PromptForMissingInformation` template in **BookingDialog.lg** is an example of an [if-else template](../file-format/bot-builder-lg-file-format.md#conditional-response-template).
 In the template, the user is prompted for pieces of information if their properties are set to `null`:

 **Resources/BookingDialog.lg**